Free Web Counter

 Do I have to be bald to attend?

-No. Every woman over 18 with any type or duration of alopecia areata (AA) is warmly welcomed.
+Not at all.
+Women’s alopecia areata may arise in many forms, including episodes of regrowth.
+Every woman over 16 with any type or duration of alopecia areata (AA) is warmly welcomed.
 You could have patchy hair loss, re-growth or no hair anywhere.
-It doesn’t matter.
+We also welcome women with scarring alopecias and fungal alopecias into our caring community.

 Then why is the group called Bald Girls Do Lunch?